There's a really good reason why pretty much every town and village you go to will have at least one pizza restaurant - it's very profitable!

 I could have then added extras onto the pizza if I wanted, onion perhaps, and veggies from the fridge, but I stuck with just the pepperoni, but pizzas are a great way to use up leftovers!

-So in total, I spent around £6.80 on ingredients.
-That made me 4 pizzas, so £1.70 each.
-It also left me with 2 extra dough balls in the freezer for another day, and half the sauce went towards the next day's dinner, so in reality, the cost was lower than £1.70 per pizza.
+In total, I spent around £6.80 on ingredients.
+That made me four pizzas, so £1.70 each.
+It also left me with two extra dough balls in the freezer for another day, and half the sauce went towards the next day's dinner, so in reality, the cost was lower than £1.70 per pizza.

 The pizzas were 12 inches, and as a thin pizza, they served 1 pizza per person; however, my partner only ate half, so that was her lunch for the next day.

 How does that compare with supermarket pizza prices?
-Tesco offer a frozen pepperoni pizza, 330g, for £1.65, so a tad cheaper, but absolutely not as nice as homemade pizza!
-They also offered a fresh version, 277g, for £3.50 each, so twice the price, and again not as nice as homemade!
+Tesco offered a frozen Tesco pepperoni pizza, 350g, for £1.65, and a Hearty Food frozen pepperoni pizza (314g) for just 97p but, although cheaper, these are smaller and absolutely not as nice as homemade pizza!
+They also offered a fresh version, 272g, for £2.10 each, so twice the price as the cheapest frozen pizza and again not as nice as homemade, or as big!

-I suspect they've used less dough than I did and fewer ingredients for the sauce and toppings, so they will have spent less than I did, yet are charging over £16 more than I paid for my 4 pizzas, plus that didn't include the delivery charges either!
+I suspect they've used less dough than I did and fewer ingredients for the sauce and toppings, so they will have spent less than I did, yet are charging over £20.00 more than I paid to make my 4 pizzas!

 I don't, therefore, think it's unreasonable to suggest that making your own pizzas at home is a way to eat yummy food on a budget!
 There will always be variables to consider, such as the time and effort to make a pizza from scratch and having to buy the ingredients, so the need for planning in advance rather than ordering a pizza as a last-minute thought to feed a hungry family, but with a little planning you can save a fortune cooking from scratch!